 There is much at risk.
-Marine and coastal fisheries support $212 billion in economic activity and 1.7 million jobs in the U.S. each year.
+In 2017, marine and coastal fisheries supported $244.1 billion in economic activity and 1.74 million jobs in the United States.
 Coastal habitats help defend coastal communities from storms and inundation, and provide the foundation for tourism and recreation-based economies in many coastal communities.

 The NOAA Fisheries Climate Science Strategy is part of a proactive approach to increase the production, delivery, and use of climate-related information needed to fulfill NOAA Fisheries mandates.
 The Strategy identifies seven objectives which will provide decision-makers with the information they need to reduce impacts and increase resilience with changing climate and ocean conditions.